Mindful Return 201, the next-level course for all overwhelmed working parents, is finally here.

 What Does the Course Cost?

 Know you’d benefit from this course but have financial hardship?
-Please fill out and submit the Mindful Return Financial Assistance Application to be considered for a reduced fee to access the program.
+Please fill out and submit our short scholarship form, the Mindful Return Financial Assistance Application, to be considered for a reduced fee to access the program.

 Can’t wait to get to know you in the next cohort!